2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/angularJs/angularjs-1-overview.md

 ## Read also

-* [Full explanation of bootstrapping and how/why etc.][bootstrapping] - which tells you why the current code is running so you could change the data added
+* [Full explanation of bootstrapping and how/why etc.](http://2sxc.org/en/Learn/Simple-AngularJS-in-DNN-with-2sxc4ng) - which tells you why the current code is running so you could change the data added

 ## Demo App and further links